Suzanne Jenniches: Early life

 Every Christmas, Jenniches' father, a mechanic with a service station garage and correspondence trade school student, gave her a power tool as a present.
 When she moved on to college, she brought the tools with her: sanders, circular saws, miter boxes, drills, and other equipment.
 Atypical for women at the time, it was Jenniches, not her husband, who supplied mechanical tools for the household.

 In high school, Jenniches's guidance counselor encouraged her to go to college.
-Therefore, when Clarion recruiters visited her school, Jenniches accepted their invitation and applied to one school.
+When Clarion State College recruiters visited her school, Jenniches accepted their invitation and applied to one school.
 She received a full scholarship.
 In hindsight, even though her engineering career ultimately succeeded, she regretted the early aimlessness and lack of planning.

 Education

 In 1970, Jenniches earned a Bachelor of Science degree in Biology from Clarion State College (now, Clarion University of Pennsylvania).
 Engineering was not an option.
 She believed there were only two choices open to her as a young female biology major: a nurse or a teacher.
 She became a biology teacher.

 While working as a teacher, Jenniches began to work toward an engineering degree.
 She attended evening school at Johns Hopkins, four nights a week, for seven years.
 She was the only woman at the evening engineering school for a number of years.
 In 1979, Jenniches earned a master's degree in environmental engineering from Johns Hopkins University.

 Jenniches completed extensive post-graduate work in international affairs at The Catholic University of America.
 She has also attended the Harvard Business School Program for Management Development.